 School District · Colorado

-Denver Public Schools Snow Day Calculator
+Will Denver Public Schools Have a Snow Day?

 Will Denver Public Schools close tomorrow?
 Live snow-day probability for Denver, Colorado — updated every 30 minutes with the latest forecast.

-It's 66°F — no snow day expected.
+It's 60°F — no snow day expected.

 Denver Public Schools operates within Denver's municipal boundaries, which gives it a more geographically concentrated student population than a county-wide district.
 That tighter footprint means weather conditions across district schools are usually consistent, simplifying the closure call.
 The Superintendent's office reviews overnight weather data, transportation department road assessments, and (for severe events) coordinates with the city's emergency operations center.